syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 ## Size

-This section illustrates the size settings of the **"AutoLabel"** control.
+This section explains the size settings of the **"AutoLabel"** control.

 The **"AutoLabel"** control can be resized using the below given property.